Numerous surveys of employers indicate that companies of all kinds want to hire people with excellent communication skills.

 Lakeland’s experienced writing staff takes great pride in working one-on-one with all students.
-While the primary instructors are well-versed in all facets of the written word, Elder is a national award-winning poet while Jeff Elzinga is a fiction and film expert and Nathan Lowe specializes in creative non-fiction.
+While the primary instructors are well-versed in all facets of the written word, Elder is a national award-winning poet while Jeff Elzinga is a fiction and film expert.

 “We give our students a real taste of everything they need,” says Elder.
 “When our students leave this institution, they will be fundamentally sound.”